Last Updated on: 10th November 2023, 10:28 am

 Two other types of South American parrots (slender-billed and austral conures) build their nests in trees with sticks.
 They prefer to find a cavity, so it seldom happens.

-What Does A Parrot Nest Look Like?
+What A Parrot Nest Looks Like

 Some parrots build nests in tight groupings, where a large bundle of nesting materials has several openings, almost like an apartment building for parrots.